eiffel-community/eiffel-gerrit-plugin/src/main/resources/Documentation/about.md

-Eiffel Gerrit plugin is may be used to send Eiffel events when changes occurs in in a project in Gerrit.
+Eiffel Gerrit plugin is used to send Eiffel events when changes occur in a project in Gerrit.
 This plugin simplifies communication in continuous integration and delivery pipelines and helps keeping source code management traceability.